Fix: Express Rate Limit Not Working — express-rate-limit Requests Not Throttled

 app.use('/auth/register', authLimiter); // Registration

-The default in-memory store doesn’t work across multiple processes or servers:
+The default in-memory store doesn’t work across multiple processes or servers.
+The right store depends on your deployment:

 # Redis store for distributed rate limiting